DevTeam/Pure.DI/README.md

 composition.Resolve<IService>();
 ```

-This is [not recommended](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) way to create composition roots.
-To control the generation of these methods, see the _Resolve_ hint.
+This is a [not recommended](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) way to create composition roots.
+To control the generation of these methods, see the [Resolve](#Resolve-Hint) hint.

 ### Dispose

-Provides a mechanism for releasing unmanaged resources.
-This method is only generated if the composition contains at least one singleton instance that implements the [IDisposable](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
-To dispose of all created singleton objects, call the composition `Dispose()` method:
+Provides a mechanism to release unmanaged resources.
+This method is generated only if the composition contains at least one singleton instance that implements the [IDisposable](https://learn.microsoft.com/en-us/dotnet/api/system.idisposable) interface.
+To dispose of all created singleton objects, the `Dispose()` method of the composition should be called:

 ```c#
 using(var composition = new Composition())